 “He has no language of his own, no vision.
 He can’t create something of his own season after season and that is painful.”

-The defences for the quotes above fall under the category of fair comment & honest opinion.
+The defense for the quotes above fall under the category of fair comment & honest opinion.

-Based on the facts (TRUE facts) – Another distinction between these two concepts is that a comment must be based on the facts clearly and sufficiently stated.
-[16] Also, judging by the rule, even ‘’disparaging expressions of opinion’’ is protected by civil law and the freedom of speech, if the publication contains a factual element that is true, such ‘’disparaging expressions’’ are comments.
+Based on the facts (true facts) – Another distinction between these two concepts is that a comment must be based on facts that are clearly and sufficiently stated.
+[16] Additionally, the rule states that even civil law and freedom of speech protect the “disparaging expressions of opinion” when the publication contains a factual element that is true, legal authority still considers such “disparaging expressions” as comments.
 [17]

-The disparaging attitude is implied in Mr. Van Beirndonck’s expressions and in context.
-He is trying to depreciate Mr. Abloh that he is someone of little worth to be called a designer.
-However, he is making lawful expressions that are supported by factual elements visible to the readers of NYT that in this publication those images manifest the similarities between the two designs.
-Simply put, to produce something similar to others’ design is disputable to be regarded as a “designer” in common sense.
+Mr. Van Beirndonck’s expressions and its context imply the disparaging attitude.
+He is trying to depreciate Mr. Abloh, suggesting that he is someone of little worth as a designer.
+However, he is making lawful expressions that factual elements visible to the readers of NYT support.
+In this publication, those images manifest the similarities between the two designs.
+Simply put, people may question whether someone producing something similar to others’ design is a “designer” in common sense.

 However, in the artistic world, no one standard dominates.
-Several standards may be employed to define whether someone is a designer, such as education, commercial success, employment, or receiving critical acclaim for “iconoclastic originality” which is the signature style of Mr. Van Beirendonck.
+We may employ several standards to define whether someone is a designer, such as education, commercial success, employment, or receiving critical acclaim for “iconoclastic originality”, which is the signature style of Mr. Van Beirendonck.

 Having said that, Mr. Van Beirndonck’s quote is by all means supported by certain factual elements to justify that this comment is a comment based on the facts.

 Criticism is also a comment – “He has no language of his own, no vision.
-He can’t create something of his own season after season and that is painful.”
-These words would be better understood as art criticism.
+He can’t create something of his own season after season, and that is painful.”
+One can better understand these words as art criticism.

 Mr. Van Beirendonck was describing someone who has no systematic thinking, no imagination, and lacks originality.
 All these labels are merely related to one’s “professional capacity” to do something original.
-The attack is more on Mr. Abloh’s design, not on his personal character, despite it’s unavoidable to project such an attack on the person.
-Furthermore, by submitting design work to the public, a creator such as Mr. Abloh who leads LV menswear line naturally invites criticism.
+The attack is more on Mr. Abloh’s design, not on his personal character, despite it being unavoidable to project such an attack on the person.
+Furthermore, by submitting design work to the public, a creator such as Mr. Abloh who leads LV menswear line, naturally invites criticism.
 [19]

-The facts evidenced by those images have been spread on the internet, including New York Times, Instagram, and other social media platforms, Mr. Van Beirendonck’s comment also referred to these facts.
-The corresponding link satisfies this test.
+The facts evidenced by those images have been spread on the internet, including in the New York Times, Instagram, and other social media platforms, Mr. Van Beirendonck’s comment also referred to these facts.
+The corresponding link satisfies this test for qualified defense.
 [20]

 The definition of Fair Comment raises the issue of whether such a comment is “affected by any Personal Hostility.”
 [21]

-Besides, ‘’fair’’ comment doesn’t preclude subjectivity, and so long it is based on facts the comment is honest.
-[23] Those images showing the similarities between two designs prove that Mr. Van Beirendonck makes honest comments however opinionated.
+Besides, “fair’’ comment doesn’t preclude subjectivity, and so long it is based on facts, the comment is honest.
+[23] Those images showing the similarities between the two designs prove that Mr. Van Beirendonck makes honest comments, however opinionated.

-Those images showing similar designs no doubt can be accepted as ‘’proper material’’.
+Those images showing similar designs can undoubtedly be accepted as ‘’proper material’’.

-Unlike a statement of fact which is objective and absolute, an expression of opinion is deemed as subjective and relative.
+Unlike a statement of fact, which is objective and absolute, we deem an expression of opinion as subjective and relative.
 In our case, if Mr. Van Beirendonck says:

-• Mr. Abloh is not a designer because he has never been educated formally.
+- Mr. Abloh is not a designer because he has never received formal education in the field.

 The above quotes will all be expressions of opinion based on different angles.
 However, if Mr. Van Beirendonck says:

 This is a statement of fact unless we argue the jurisdiction difference.
-Hence, what Mr. Van Beirendonck said is an honest opinion entitled to be protected by s 29 of Defamation Act 2005 (SA).
+Hence, s 29 of the Defamation Act 2005 (SA) protects what Mr. Van Beirendonck said as an honest opinion.

 Another defamatory but honest opinion in this publication could be what Ms. Scafid said ‘’the mens rea doesn’t matter…as long as there is a similarity between the objects…”.
 Ms. Scafidi has somehow implied that no matter what, Mr. Abloh can be convicted due to the similarity between two designs even without mens rea.

-However, the readers of this publication will be able to identify from the context this is just a hypothesis, not a statement of fact, such an offensive statement will be deemed as merely Ms. Scafidi’s opinion.
+However, the readers of this publication will be able to identify from the context that this is just a hypothesis, not a statement of fact. such an offensive statement will be deemed as merely Ms. Scafidi’s opinion.
 [24]

 (END)